Showing 1 - 1 OF 1

 How Do I Contact a Victim Advocate?

-Henderson Hall has a Victim Advocate who is available to speak with victims of domestic abuse 24 hours a day, 7 days a week.
+Henderson Hall has a Victim Advocate who is available to speak with victims of domestic abuse 24 hours a day, seven days a week.

-If you need to speak with a Victim Advocate during regular business hours (Monday–Friday, 7:30 AM – 4:30 PM), you can call the Family Advocacy Program at 703-614-7204 and speak with one of our Victim Advocates.
+If you need to speak with a Victim Advocate during regular business hours, Monday through Friday, 7:30 a.m. to 4:30 p.m., you can call the Family Advocacy Program at 703-614-7204 and speak with one of our Victim Advocates.

-If you are an active duty service member and you are a victim of sexual assault, you may also speak with the Sexual Assault Response Coordinator (SARC) or Uniformed Victim Advocate (UVA) assigned to your Command for additional information about the Sexual Assault Prevention and Response (SAPR) program, for Restricted and Unrestricted reporting options or to report an assault.
+If you are an active-duty service member and you are a victim of sexual assault, you may also speak with the Sexual Assault Response Coordinatoror SAPRUniformed Victim Advocate assigned to your command for additional information about the Sexual Assault Prevention and Response program, for restricted and unrestricted reporting options or to report an assault.

-The American Red Cross provides interest free loans for emergency travel in conjunction with emergency leave orders.
-Additional assistance may be provided to avoid privation and basic maintenance, including, but not limited to, food, shelter, and clothing.
-Emergency communication is available 24 hours a day, seven days a week by calling 202-737-8300 or 1-877-272-7337 (toll-free).
+The American Red Cross provides interest-free loans for emergency travel in conjunction with emergency leave orders.
+Additional assistance may be provided to avoid privation and basic maintenance including, but not limited to, food, shelter and clothing.
+Emergency communication is available 24 hours a day, seven days a week by calling 202-737-8300 or 877-272-7337.

 If you need financial assistance, make an appointment with the Navy-Marine Corps Relief Society.
-They provide interest free loans or grants for emergency transportation, funerals, medical/dental bills, food, rent, utilities, essential vehicle repairs, and financial counseling.
+They provide interest-free loans or grants for emergency transportation, funerals, medical or dental bills, food, rent, utilities, essential vehicle repairs and financial counseling.

 If you experience an emergency while in transit to your new duty station, always call your new command at 703-614-7171 to tell them about the situation and request advice if needed.
 If possible, look for the nearest military installation for assistance.
-Call AAA if you are a member, or ask the local information operator for the name and phone number of a hospital, or ask for road service information, depending on the emergency.
+Call AAA if you are a member.
+Ask the local information operator for the name and phone number of a hospital or ask for road service information, depending on the emergency.